S I T E M A S T E R

 I remember the collective gasp as Pa Kent collapsed and the silence in the room during the helicopter sequence.
 Once the picture was over I recall doing a Clark Kent impression as I timidly weaved through the crowd to get to the exit and walked home with my parents looking at the stars above.

 For a uniquely American icon I have always taken great pride in the fact the movies that defined him for generations to come were predominantly British-made, by UK craftsmen at the very top of their game.
-Say what you like about contemporary Superhero (a term I despise, btw) movies but even today, few walk away with an Academy Award for Special Effects and a BAFTA for its leading man.
+Say what you like about contemporary Superhero (a term I despise, btw) movies but even today, few walk away with an Academy Award for Special Effects and a BAFTA for its leading man on only his second feature.
 Indeed, this site was created to honour the likes of everyone from Denys Coop to John Barry and Wally Veevers to Derek Meddings, Les Bowie and back to maintain their legacy.

 And we can’t continue about legacy without acknowledging the late, great Christopher Reeve.
-So many times I get asked by people ‘Why Superman?’ and while it might really be too big a question to answer I always prefer to let Chris’ performance speak for itself.
-It took a classically-trained newcomer to do it, but by treating the subject matter ‘like the bible’ the earnest young actor managed to transcend everything published or filmed to date by simply making the Man of Steel real.
+I often get asked ‘Why Superman?’ by folk and while it might really be too big a question to answer I always prefer to let Chris’ iconic image and performance speak for itself.
+It took a classically-trained newcomer to treat the subject matter ‘like the bible’, but the earnest young actor managed to transcend everything published or filmed to date by simply making the Man of Steel real.